linkedin/pyexchange/docs/exchange2010.rst

       Used in a weekly recurrence to specify which days of the week to schedule the event.
 This should be a string of days separated by spaces.  ex.
 "Monday Wednesday"

+    .. attribute:: conflicting_event_ids

+      **Read-only.** The internal id Exchange uses to refer to conflicting events.

     .. method:: add_attendee(attendees, required=True)